sashoalm/QFtpServer/README.md

 ### Description

 QFtpServer is an event-driven server which is written entirely in Qt.
-It does not use external libraries except those which come with Qt.
 It is non-blocking and supports multiple connections.

 This project started because I couldn't find a free FTP server for my Symbian phone so I decided to try and make one of my own.
 I've tested it against Filezilla, Chrome, Firefox, Safari, Windows Explorer, and others.